sanika79/defect_detection/README.md

 ## Preprocessing Steps
 - Defective test images (test/hole and test/scratches) have binary masks in ground_truth/hole and ground_truth/scratches.
 - Good images have no defects, so they are paired with an empty black mask.
+- The dataset can be used for a Supervised Defect detection problem as we have the defect images and their corresponding mask annotations.

-- Images and masks are renamed with a consistent convention:
+- Therefore, images and masks are renamed with a consistent convention:

    ```bash
    000_good.png mapped to 000_good_mask.png